BastLeblanc/aws-byod-immersion-day/labs/02_orchestration/orchestration.md

 ![data-lake with raw and curated](./img/orchestration/s3_raw_and_curated.png)

-So far so good, however we'd probably like to automate this process and repeat it on a daily basis for example.
+So far so good, what we have done its the following

+however we'd probably like to automate this process and repeat it on a daily basis for example.